janie314/matches_json_schema/README.md

 So, for Arrays, we can check that every element in the Array is of a certain type.
 For Objects, we check that certain keys are present and associated with certain types.
 Extra keys are fine.
+And if a node in a schema is `function` type, we check that the corresponding node in the object passes that validation function.

 ## Examples